classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/youtube-vimeo-embed.md

 ---

 1. Go to Event Edit Page -> Location Tab.
-2. Enter `Youtube Embed Code` and/or `Vimeo Embed Code` and hit **Save**
+2. Enter the `YouTube Embed Code` and/or `Vimeo Embed Code` and click **Save**

 <br>

-You can enter both Youtube & Vimeo embed code at the same time or either one of them.
+You can enter both YouTube and Vimeo embed codes at the same time, or just one, depending on your event needs.

 ---